nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Only tags are searched.
-* The filtering is case-insensitive e.g. `CS2100` will match `cs2100`.
+* The filtering is case-insensitive e.g. `Student` will match `student`.
 * Only full words will be matched e.g. `Friend` will not match `Friends`.
 * If more than one keyword is provided, only contacts with all the keywords provided will be displayed.
   E.g. `filter colleagues friends` will only return a contact with both tags `colleagues` and `friends`.
 Contacts with only one of the 2 keywords will not be displayed.
-* The order of the keywords does not matter. e.g. `colleagues friends` will match `friends colleagues`
+* The order of the keywords does not matter. e.g. `colleagues friends` will match `friends colleagues`.

 Example(s):